Black Boy Shine

-Life and career
+Early life

-He was born Harold Holiday, in Fort Bend County, Texas, United States.
+Harold Holiday was born on September 12, 1908 in Fort Bend County, Texas, United States.
 He was the son of Walter Holiday and Hattie Griffin.

+Career

-He later spent most of his life based in Houston, more specifically the Fourth Ward, which ultimately influenced his style of playing the piano.
+Adopting the stage name "Black Boy Shine", he later spent most of his life based in Houston, more specifically the Fourth Ward, which ultimately influenced his style of playing the piano.
 Black Boy Shine was noted as a smooth singer and pianist, with an unusually sweet melodious vocal refrain and elegant playing.
 His songs included "Dog House Blues" and "Back Home Blues", which were in a barrelhouse format, and the majority of his repertoire dealt lyrically with the realities of life for his predominately black audience.
 "Hobo Blues" and "Ice Pick and Pistol Woman Blues", depicted the more lurid and potentially violent lives of that time.

 In the mid 1930s, Black Boy Shine frequently met up with another pianist, Moon Mullican, when performing around Houston.
 Combining nicknames, for a short time in the 1930s, they performed as a duo called "Moonshine".
 In 1935 and 1936, Black Boy Shine recorded as an accompanist on a number of tracks for both Bernice Edwards and J. T. Smith.
 Alongside Edwards, he recorded piano duets including one entitled "Hot Mattress Stomp".

 In 1936 and 1937, Black Boy Shine recorded solo for both Vocalion Records and Melotone Records in San Antonio and Dallas.

-However, by 1948, he was said to have been near death from the effects of TB.

 Santa Fe Group

-The 'Santa Fe Group', otherwise known as the Texas Santa Fe style of piano playing, referenced an association with the Santa Fe Railroad tracks.
+The Santa Fe Group, otherwise known as the Texas Santa Fe style of piano playing, referenced an association with the Santa Fe Railroad tracks.
 In the 1920s and 1930s, there were numerous juke joints alongside the Atchison, Topeka and Santa Fe Railway, in which various black pianists performed in a similar manner.
 The style was a blend of dance music, boogie-woogie, ragtime and blues.
-Performers included Black Boy Shine, Robert Shaw, Pinetop Burks, Rob Cooper and Andy Boy, who were all recorded, although many others were not.
+Performers included Black Boy Shine, Black Ivory King, Robert Shaw, Buster Pickens, Pinetop Burks, Roosevelt Williams, Rob Cooper and Andy Boy, who were all recorded, although many others were not.
 The style is more broadly defined when referring to a map of Houston.
 The Santa Fe style was known as emanating from the Fourth Ward.
 Lightnin' Hopkins, conversely, was a Third Ward bluesman, while George Washington Thomas was an example of a Fifth Ward pianist, with a different playing style.

-Death
+Later life, death and legacy

+By 1948, he was said to have been near death from the effects of tuberculosis.

-Black Boy Shine died in 1952, in Sugar Land, Texas, from tuberculosis.
+Black Boy Shine died on March 28, 1952, in Sugar Land, Texas, from tuberculosis.
 He was 43 years old.
 He was buried in Stafford Colored Cemetery, Stafford, Texas.

-Legacy

 He was individually named in the title of an essay, "From Bumble Bee Slim to Black Boy Shine: Nicknames of Blues Singers", written by David Evans and contained within the book, Ramblin' on My Mind: New Perspectives on the Blues.

-In 1994, Black Boy Slim's full recorded output was released on CD by Document Records.
+In 1994, Black Boy Shine's full recorded output was released on CD by Document Records.